 An environmental permit will contain conditions that aim to minimise pollution from these activities, which may include monitoring emissions, using abatement methods, maintaining equipment, handling of materials and keeping records.

-For more information including the general guidance manual and specific process guidance notes visit the Department of Environment, Food and Rural Affairs (DEFRA).
+For more information including the general guidance manual and specific process guidance notes visit the Department of Environmental, Food and Rural Affairs (DEFRA).

 Permitted installations are inspected regularly, based on a risk assessment system and enforcement action may be taken if there are breaches in conditions.
 For details of the fees for operating an environment permit which are set and reviewed by DEFRA, see annual subsistence fees.